timothy-r/raml/README.md

 ```

 ## Generate an AWS API Gateway

-Use the aws-api-importer tool https://github.com/awslabs/aws-apigateway-importer
+* Use the aws-api-importer tool https://github.com/awslabs/aws-apigateway-importer

-* Install the importer tool
+* Install the importer tool following its instructions
 * Generate the API with

 ```